 Chef Patel’s First Course – Sabudana Khichdi

 Chef Patel’s first item was a surprise amuse-bouche of sev puri crackers with three delicious Gujarati fillings.
-However, as good as the delightful surprise was, the first course really helped establish the evening.
+However, as good as the delightful surprise, the first course helped establish the evening.
 A popular street food found in Gujarat, Sabudana kchidi has main ingredients like potatoes and peanuts.
-On the other hand, Chef Patel elevates her take with sweet potatoes, tapioca, roasted peanuts and topped with edible flowers.
-As a result, the dish was so exceptionally delicious, one could presumably ask for a second helping.
-Wine paring for this gluten free, vegan dish was a sparkling Asti Spumante from the famous Piedmonte region of Italy.
+On the other hand, Chef Patel elevates her take with sweet potatoes, tapioca, and roasted peanuts, which are topped with edible flowers.
+As a result, the dish was so exceptionally delicious that one could presumably ask for a second helping.
+The wine pairing for this gluten-free, vegan dish was a sparkling Asti Spumante from the famous Piedmonte region of Italy.

 Chef Patel’s Second Course – Makai Handvo

 Another very popular traditional Gujarati dish is Makai Handvo.
-A vegetable cake made with cornmeal, rice and lentils, Chef Patel’s version is an inspired delicacy.
+Chef Patel’s version of a vegetable cake made with cornmeal, rice, and lentils is an inspired delicacy.
 In addition to steamed corn and Opo squash, she introduces coriander chimichurri and heirloom peppers.
 With all this in mind, it’s amazing how delicate this presentation was.
 Of course, it was also amazingly tasty, particularly when adding a dab of the sauce.
 Furthermore, with no empty seats in sight, the enormous task of serving several dishes was quite impressive.
-You can credit, Chef Patel, her staff and Greens Restaurant’s dinner staff for expertly making this happen.
+You can credit Chef Patel, her staff, and Greens Restaurant’s dinner staff for expertly making this happen.
 The Makai Handvo came with an optional wine pairing of a Riesling-Pino Gris blend from Napa Valley’s Robert Sinskey Vineyards.

 Related: San Francisco Marriott Marquis Is Better Than Ever